Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Methods

 Fig.~\ref{fig:stats} summarizes key trends across the included studies.
-Research on brain deformation modeling has shown a steady increase from January 2020 to April 2025, with DL methods emerging as the predominant approach.
-A sharp rise in publications in 2023 coincided with the release of the Brain Tumor Sequence Registration (BraTS-Reg) dataset \citep{baheti2021brain} in 2022, which facilitated standardized benchmarking and broader model comparison.
-Among DL-based registration studies, MRI-MRI and MRI-US were the most common modality pairs, with BraTS-Reg being the primary dataset, followed by combined use of the REtroSpective Evaluation of Cerebral Tumors (RESECT) \citep{xiao2017retrospective} and Brain Images of Tumors for Evaluation (BITE) \citep{mercier2012online} datasets to address data scarcity.
-Several studies also relied on in-house, private clinical datasets.
+Research on brain deformation modeling grew steadily from 2020, with DL methods emerging as the predominant approach and overall activity peaking in 2023.
+This period followed the 2022 release of the Brain Tumor Sequence Registration (BraTS-Reg) dataset and challenge \citep{baheti2024brain}, which enabled standardized benchmarking and broader model comparison.
+Among DL-based registration studies, MRI-MRI and MRI-US were the most common modality pairs.
+BraTS-Reg was the primary dataset for MRI-MRI registration, followed by the combined use of the REtroSpective Evaluation of Cerebral Tumors (RESECT) \citep{xiao2017retrospective} and Brain Images of Tumors for Evaluation (BITE) \citep{mercier2012online} datasets, which are frequently combined to address the scarcity of paired MRI-US and US-US data.
+Several studies relied on private in-house datasets, denoting the scarcity of public intraoperative imaging data.
 Classic optimization-based and biomechanical modeling approaches accounted for a smaller proportion of recent contributions, though hybrid frameworks that combine learning-based methods with IO or physics-informed modeling have gained traction.
-Established expertise in medical image computing and neurosurgical deformation modeling was reflected in research activity being largely concentrated in the United States, Germany, China, and Canada, as illustrated in Fig.~\ref{fig:world_map}.
+Established expertise in medical image computing and neurosurgical deformation modeling was reflected in research activity being largely concentrated in the United States, China, Germany, and Canada, as illustrated in Fig.~\ref{fig:world_map}.